alyssahondrade/VBA-challenge/README.md

 VBA code was written using **Microsoft Excel for Mac** (Version 16.75.2).

 ### Dataset
-Dataset was created by Trilogy Education Services (2U Inc. brand)
+The dataset was created by Trilogy Education Services (2U Inc. brand).

 Initial testing for the code was conducted on [`alphabetical_testing.xlsx`](https://github.com/alyssahondrade/VBA-challenge/blob/main/alphabetical_testing.xlsx) (available in the repository), with the final testing conducted on `multiple_year_stock_data.xlsx` (not provided due to file size).

 ## Approach
 1. Understand the provided dataset prior to conducting any data wrangling.
 The following observations were made:
     - Multiple spreadsheets with identically structured data, meaning the code would need to be looped for all spreadsheets.
-    - Each spreadsheet had a different number of rows, meaning a function is required to either.
+    - Each spreadsheet had a different number of rows, meaning a function is required to either:
         - Loop through until the first "empty" row is found.
         - Find the last row for each sheet.

 2. Prior to writing the VBA script, results were manually calculated in the initial test file to compare against script output.
-    - Confirmed the number of unique tickers using `Data > Remove Duplicates` function.
+    - Confirmed the number of unique tickers using `Data > Remove Duplicates`.
     - Used `SUMIF()` to get the total volume for each ticker.
-    - Manually calculated samples of yearly change by referencing cells.
+    - Manually calculated samples of yearly change by referencing cells (i.e. the first 3 unique tickers).

 3. Pseudocode produced to identify strategy:
     - What variables are required?
 What data type for each?